woejefe/PiP_Video_Window/README.md

 You can use it as a monitor to see whats happening in on other devices/streams/ basically whatever you can pipe into a webcam input

-Currently need help on line 74 (should be easy just need to make a variable for the line "self.stream=VideoStream(0)") and also want to have a way to retry the connection on failing to get device
+Currently need help to pick stream in popup window and also want to have a way to retry the connection on failing to get device

-Dependencies are pillow, imutils, tkinter, and C2V
+Dependencies are pillow, imutils, tkinter, and C2V, and "The NDI runtime must be installed.
+Recommended NDI tools to be installed too for testing." per [CarlosFdez](https://github.com/CarlosFdez)